Police in Portugal resume search for Madeleine McCann, British child missing since 2007

 British, Portuguese and German police are still piecing together what happened on the night when the toddler disappeared from her bed in the southern Portuguese resort on May 3, 2007.
 She was in the same room as her twin brother and sister, who were 2 at the time, while her parents had dinner with friends at a nearby restaurant.

-Referring to the latest searches, Braunschweig prosecutor Christian Wolters said Tuesday that “we are investigating there in Portugal on the basis of certain tips,” but he declined to give further details.
+Referring to the latest searches, Braunschweig prosecutor Christian Wolters said Tuesday that the probe was being held “on the basis of certain tips,” but declined to give further details.

-Wolters said the search would “take a little time.”
-Portuguese officials said that the search would take place over the next few days.

 Madeleine’s parents are not commenting due to the active investigation, according to an email response from the website set up for the search for the child, findmadeleine.com.